railsuser2014/openobject-doc-book-en/9/22_Google/22_Google_calendar.rst

 Name of the module:
 ``google_calendar``

-This module synchronize Google-Calender repeating and non repeating events with Open ERP events.
-So, now get updates of calender schedules from google calendar in Open ERP and vice-versa.
-Users can change event schedule form any where, with its google calendar which updates Events in Open ERP.
+This module synchronize Google-Calender repeating and non repeating events with OpenERP events.
+So, now get updates of calender schedules from google calendar in OpenERP and vice-versa.
+Users can change event schedule form any where, with its google calendar which updates Events in OpenERP.

 You can find menu here: Event Organization/ Google Import Export/ Synchronize Events